-Drinking water treatment technologies used are reverse osmosis, iron and manganese removal, corrosion control, and disinfection to ensure the bacteriological quality.
+Drinking water treatment technologies used are reverse osmosis, iron and manganese removal, corrosion control, and disinfection for bacteriological quality.

 The water supply is distributed for residential and commercial use in the communities of Carmel-by-the-Sea, Carmel Highlands, Carmel Valley, Del Rey Oaks, Monterey, Pacific Grove, Pebble Beach, Sand City, and Seaside.